What causes the contamination of groundwater? All About Groundwater

 Storage Tanks

 Storage tanks may contain liquids such as gasoline, oil, and other harmful chemicals.
-In the United States alone, there are over ten million storage tanks placed and buried above and below the ground.
+In the United States alone, over ten million storage tanks are placed and buried above and below the ground.

-These tanks have a high tendency to undergo corrosion, and eventually crack which becomes the source of leakages.
-As a result, these newly released contaminants can freely move into the groundwater, thereby causing groundwater contamination.
+These tanks tend to corrode and eventually crack, which causes leaks.
+The newly released contaminants can then freely move into the groundwater, contaminating it.

 Septic Systems

-Septic systems can also carry huge risks for groundwater contamination.
-Onsite wastewater disposal systems, like the ones used in residential homes and office buildings, are attached to a city sewer system.
-This is where septic systems come into play, draining away human waste beneath the ground.
+Septic systems, which drain human waste beneath the ground, can also pose a risk of groundwater contamination.
+These onsite wastewater disposal systems, such as those used in residential homes and office buildings, are attached to a city sewer system.

-When septic tubes are installed and constructed the wrong way, they can leak groundwater contaminants such as bacteria, viruses, and other household chemicals.
-This can also happen when the septic system is poorly designed or installed at a bad and risky location.
+When installed and constructed incorrectly, septic tubes can leak groundwater contaminants such as bacteria, viruses, and other household chemicals.
+This can also happen when the septic system is poorly designed or installed in a dangerous location.

 Uncontrolled Hazardous Waste